Best electric road bikes 2026: Get a boost and munch up the miles

 Federal law defines an electric bicycle as a two- or three-wheeled vehicle with fully operable pedals and an electric motor of fewer than 750 watts, whose maximum speed on a paved level surface, when powered solely by such a motor while ridden by an operator who weighs 170 pounds, is less than 20mph.'

-The Bicycle Product Suppliers Association has proposed a three-class system which divides electric bikes up based on their maximum assisted speed:
+The Bicycle Product Suppliers Association has proposed a three-class system which divides electric bikes based on their maximum assisted speed:

 Class 1: the motor provides assistance only when the rider is pedalling and cuts out a 20mph

-Class 2: the motor can contribute regardless of pedalling but is governed to 20mph
+Class 2: the motor can contribute regardless of pedalling, but is governed to 20mph

 Class 3: the motor provides assistance when the rider is pedalling but cuts out at 28mph and must be equipped with a speedometer.

-For all three classes, the motor can only put out a max of 750 watts, and the class needs to be clearly labelled.
+For all three classes, the motor can only put out a maximum of 750 watts, and the class needs to be clearly labelled.
 This system also defines where the bikes can be ridden; classes 1 and 2 are permitted anywhere bikes are allowed, while class 3 can be ridden on roads and bike lanes but not multi-use paths, and may be subject to minimum user age and helmet requirements.

 3. Australia